mcclintock-lab/seasketch-report-template/README.md

 #### RecordSet.bool(attr)
 Returns the boolean form of the first feature in the first featureset of the recordset.
 Will coerce 'True' to `true`

+#### RecordSet.value
+Note that you can always grab the full featureSet json for a parameter returned by a GP Service with the `value` property.